hebrewseniorlife/memor/README.md

 # Getting Started
 Here are the list of options that is available in `memor`.
 As with the default `rmarkdown` template, not all need be specified.
 At the same time, it can also take all the other options from `rmarkdown::pdf_document`, such as `keep_tex`, `includes`, etc.

+toc - Table of Contents
+lot - List of Tables
+lof - List of Figures

 ```
 output: